PiDP-8/I Software

 OCK boot OS/8 Combined Kit (OCK) version of the boot image above

-They were built with the default set of --enable-os8-* options, and they're built to assume the simulated hardware configuration of the PiDP-8/I. If you want a different set of pre-loaded software, or if you need OS/8 to be reconfigured to work against a different set of hardware, you will have to download our software, configure it as suits your needs, and build the disk images yourself.
+They were built with the default set of --enable-os8-* options and assume the simulated hardware configuration of the PiDP-8/I. If you need a different software set or hardware configuration, download the source and build the disk images yourself.
 The software currently builds on several different platforms, not just the Raspberry Pi.

 Learning More